mooniiDev/calculator/README.md

-# The Odin Project Web Development 101
+# The Odin Project Foundations
 ## Project: Calculator
   This is an on-screen calculator from The Odin Project [curriculum](https://www.theodinproject.com/lessons/calculator) using **JavaScript**, **HTML** and **CSS**.